amankmr4/Portfolio_hw_2/README.md

 # TITLE
 Aman's Responsive Portfolio

-This is a web-page made using HTML, CSS and Bootstrap.
+This is a web-page made using HTML, CSS and javascript.
 ​
 ## Contents
 <p>